htcondor/htcondor/docs/admin-manual/security.rst

 Introducing: AES
 """"""""""""""""

-We also support for AES, a widely-used encryption method that has hardware support in most modern CPUS.
+We also support AES, a widely-used encryption method that has hardware support in most modern CPUS.
 Because the overhead of encryption is so much lower, we have turned it on by default.
 We use AES in such a way (called AESGCM mode) that it provides integrity checks (checksums)